opencontainers/tob/CHARTER.md

 ##  1. Mission of the Open Container Initiative (“OCI”).

-The Open Container Initiative provides an open source technical community within which industry participants may easily contribute to building a vendor-neutral, portable and open specifications and runtime that deliver on the promise of containers as a source of application portability backed by a certification program.
+The Open Container Initiative provides an open source technical community within which industry participants may easily contribute to building vendor-neutral, portable and open specifications and runtime that deliver on the promise of containers as a source of application portability backed by a certification program.

 The Open Container Initiative does not seek to be a marketing organization, define a full stack or solution requirements, and will strive to avoid standardizing technical areas undergoing innovation and debate.